 - Most recent tax returns (if any)

-- Policy/member numbers for any current health coverage
+- Policy/member numbers for any current health coverage or coverage that terminated in the last 6 months.

 - Immigration documents for any eligible immigrants who want health coverage (Get more info on this here)